Spanish Courses for Seniors in Cadiz (50+)

 15th of October

-Enjoy the taste and variety of Spanish wine and tapas
+Enjoy the taste and variety of Spanish wines and tapas

 Get to know the city on your first day!